devchallenges-io/curriculum/introduction/2-frontend-intro.md

 ---
 seo:
   title: "How to Become a Front End Web Developer in 2025 | Career Guide"
-  description: "Master front-end web development: Learn essential skills, tools, and strategies to become a successful developer in 2025.
+  description: "Master front-end web development: Learn and practice essential skills, tools, and strategies to become a successful developer in 2025.
 From coding to career growth."
 faqs:
   - What are the key technical skills required for front-end web development?
   - "The foundation of front-end development rests on three core technologies: HTML for structure, CSS for styling, and JavaScript for functionality.
 Additionally, proficiency in TypeScript, responsive design, and UX design principles are crucial."